-After I asked on Stackoverflow, and thanks to dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and running Go App Engine development environment.
+After I asked on Stackoverflow, and thanks to dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and run Go App Engine development environment.
 Here is the Dockerfile:

 I assume you have basic Docker knowledge so I am not going to explain the Dockerfile step by step here.
-One thing costed me some time was the CMD.
+One thing that cost me some time was the CMD.
 You must have “–host=0.0.0.0” and “–admin_host=0.0.0.0” in your CMD otherwise you will not be able to access your app engine development instances from your local environment.